microsoft/openshift-container-platform/README.md

 This template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
 >When using the On-Demand image, there is an hourly charge for using this image.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
 This will lead to "double billing".

-If a Private Cluster is selected, a static Private IP needs to be specified.
+If private masters is selected, a static Private IP needs to be specified which will be assigned to the front end of the master load balancer.
 This must be within the CIDR for the master subnet and not already in use.
-The Private Cluster DNS name must also be supplied and this needs to map to the static Private IP.
+The master DNS name must also be supplied and this needs to map to the static Private IP and will be used to access the console on the master nodes.

-After successful deployment, the Bastion Node is no longer required unless you want to use it to add nodes or run other playbooks in the future.
-The Bastion node is the only node by default that has the private key for SSH to all the cluster nodes.
-You can turn it off and delete it or keep it around for running future playbooks.
-You can also use this as the jump host for managing your OpenShift cluster.
+If private router is selected, a static Private Ip needs to be specified which will be assigned to the front end of the infra load balancer.
+This must be within the CIDR for the master subnet and not already in use.
+You must then use a custom domain for routing purposes and this must map to the static router private IP.

+After successful deployment, the Bastion Node is the only node with a public IP that you can ssh into.
+Even if the master nodes are configured for public access, they are not exposed for ssh access.

 ## Prerequisites